bitrise-io/devcenter/_articles/en/builds/bitrise-yml-online.md

 ![](/img/bitrise-yml-tab.png)

-* press **F1** for the full command list
+* Press **F1** for the full command list.
-* fold and unfold with the **-** and **+** signs
+* Fold and unfold with the **-** and **+** signs.
-* press **Ctrl**/**Cmd** + **F** for search and replace where you can search with `RegExp`, `Match Whole Word`, case-sensitive, case-insensitive, or to search only in the selected section
+* Press **Ctrl**/**Cmd** + **F** for search and replace where you can search with `RegExp`, `Match Whole Word`, case-sensitive, case-insensitive, or to search only in the selected section.
-* use the **preview sidebar** on the right for easier navigation
+* Use the **preview sidebar** on the right for easier navigation.

 You can save or discard any changes you have made with the config.
-If you click **Download currently saved config**, you can download this YML version to your own computer and run it with bitrise CLI on your Mac/PC.
+If you click **Download currently saved config**, you can download this YML version to your own computer and run it with bitrise CLI on your computer.

-You might want to clone this whole YML configuration or just part of it to another app, so that you can use the copied version as a base and extend it with a few extra steps.
+You might want to copy this whole YML configuration or just part of it to another app, so that you can use the copied version as a base and extend it with a few extra steps.
 All you have to do is copy this `bitrise.yml` content and paste it into the new app's **bitrise.yml editor** and develop it further.

 ## Deleting a build's bitrise.yml